 - Nathan Molenaar, Tattoo Artist

-Making sure that you are properly prepared to enter into an apprenticeship is important.
+Making sure that you are properly prepared to enter into a tattoo artist apprenticeship is important.
 Most people decide they want to become a tattoo artist and head into a tattoo shop the next day asking for help.
 You wouldn't take this approach with any other career, and tattoo artists want to see that you're serious about the job.

 Here's how to show a potential mentor that you're ready for a career in tattooing: